saimh-ee/PPG-Heart-Sensor/README.md

 ## Overview

 This project is based on a PPG sensing approach that uses an infrared emitter and photodiode to detect pulse-related changes optically.
-In the course labs, the system was developed through simulation and breadboard testing, while this repository focuses on the PCB design, supporting simulation files, fabrication outputs, and project visuals.
-The lab sequence describes the PPG sensor as operating from a 5 V USB supply and building from an optical detector and transimpedance amplifier into later signal-conditioning and detection stages. :contentReference[oaicite:0]{index=0} :contentReference[oaicite:1]{index=1} :contentReference[oaicite:2]{index=2} :contentReference[oaicite:3]{index=3}
+The original course work focused on simulation and breadboard prototyping, while this repository focuses on the PCB design, supporting simulation files, fabrication outputs, and project visuals.

 ## Main Component